 Is $150,000 a good retirement income?

 This is a difficult question because it depends on many things, such as your pre-retirement annual income, expenses, and retirement goals.
 However, in general, $150,000 is a good retirement income.
 This will allow you to cover most of your living expenses and leave some money for leisure activities and travel.
-Additionally, if you have other sources of income, such as Social Security or a pension, this will help supplement your retirement income.
+Additionally, if you have other sources of income, such as Social Security or a pension, this will help supplement your income in retirement.

 How long will a million dollars last in retirement?